-We often forget, however, that every day (not just January 1st) is an opportunity to begin anew.
-Each day we have the chance to start fresh and begin to create different realities.
+We forget, however, that each day is an opportunity to begin anew—a chance to begin to create different realities.

 grieving the loss of someone you love,

 heading out the door to a job you hate or

-It can seem impossible to get past all the hardships long enough to even imagine a new beginning; to think “wow,I get to create my reality today!”
+It can seem impossible to get past hardships long enough to even imagine a new beginning, or think “wow,I get to create my reality today!”
 Having walked in the dark, I understand that.

 Sometimes we have to go back to go forward.

-You can, but will you
+Moving forward….you can, but will you

-be gentle with yourself?

-You can, but will you show yourself the kindness you often reserve for others?
+be gentle with yourself, forgive yourself, and show yourself the kindness you often reserve for others?

-Every day the first thing I do, as I get out of bed is “Thank You, God.”
-Thank you for a new day, for a new start, for another chance at a new beginning.
+Every day, the first thing I say as I get out of bed is “Thank You, God.”
+Thank you for a new day, for another chance at a new beginning.
 I know it’s not a magic charm that will cure all of our problems and pain, but it’s one step forward, and in a New Year, that’s a great place to start.

 May 2019 bring you joy, love blessings and a profound sense of peace.

 Please help spread the word of peace full home® and invite your friends to our peace-filled conversations.
 Thank You, Kay